Montana Divorce Procedures

 • Covering the children's requirements

-• If a partner does not have an income source, then to offer help to this partner
+• Offering help to a partner who does not have an income source

 • Ensure that the household bills are being paid